 Having taken all of these issues into consideration, here are the VPNs which we recommend for your browser:

 ExpressVPN is one of the most popular VPNs for power users, and for good reasons.
-It is known for being super-fast, hence the “Express” name, and having a huge network of over 1000 servers in 145 different locations.
+It is known for being super-fast, hence the “Express” name, and having a huge network of over 3,000 servers in 94 different countries.
 It uses strong 256-bit encryption and has a no-logging policy.

 You have two options for using ExpressVPN with your browser.
 Firstly, you can install the software onto a variety of platforms, including Windows, Mac OS, Linux, iOS, and Android.
 When you want to use your VPN, you simply open up the software and pick a server to connect to.
 Now all of the traffic from your device, including your web browsing traffic as well as other types of traffic like P2P downloads or chat communications, will be encrypted and kept safe.